Saqlain20/Yulu-Hypothesis-Testing/README.md

 4) Observed that most people rented bikes to commute to work/schools/uni, about 69% of bike rentings were seen on a working day.

 5) Keywords : Hypothesis Testing, Feature Engineering, Correlation, Pandas, Seaborn

+P.S. - Inferences from the analysis are within the python notebook.